-I recommend oil pulling 3-4x per week with coconut oil and also adding essential oils to your mixture.
+I recommend oil pulling three to four times per week with coconut oil and also adding essential oils to your mixture.

 As you can see, oil pulling with coconut oil is a simple procedure with very effective results.
-If 10-20 minutes sounds like a long time simply do oil pulling while in the shower or while driving to work in the morning or while doing work around the house to help pass the time.
+If 10–20 minutes sounds like a long time, simply do oil pulling while in the shower or while driving to work in the morning.
+You can even do it while you do work around the house to help pass the time.

 Coconut Oil Pulling with Essential Oils

-Essential oils carry some of the most potent antibacterial and anti-fungal properties on the planet, and they can easy, and safely enhance the oil pulling experience.
+Essential oils carry some of the most potent antibacterial and antifungal properties on the planet, and they can easily and safely enhance the oil pulling experience.
 Additionally, as essential oils absorb into your oral mucosa, your body will enjoy the antioxidant and medicinal powers inherent in these potent compounds.